galenmckinley/galenmckinley.github.io/index.md

 #### Ocean Carbon Resources
 Please see our [LDEO Ocean Carbon](https://oceancarbon.ldeo.columbia.edu) site to download data products and code.

+In 2024, we developed this [data story](https://stories.leap.carbonplan.org/ocean-sink) on the ocean carbon sink.
+Check out the cool animations created by [CarbonPlan](https://carbonplan.org).

 #### Previous Work
 Please see our [Publications]({{site.baseurl}}/publications) for our prior work in these and other areas.